Foundation engineering and site excavation

 Plastic and glass

 The desire to build increasingly transparent structures and make optimal use of daylight makes glass a more or less automatic choice as a construction material.
 At Pieters, we are capable of using this versatile material in a variety of ways in structures.
 Our smart glass designs are also characterised by high structural safety with sufficient redundancy.
 Furthermore, by making geometrically appropriate choices, we are capable of creating extremely strong and stiff structures, such as fully transparent façades and large spans.
+Read more about our innovative designs using glass.

 In addition to the use of glass, we also have experience with working with plastics such as acrylate and polycarbonate through our participation in a number of studies.
 A number of our employees specialise in this field and can support you when creating designs and exploring the possibilities of this material.